 Worldwide, the Arabic language boasts around 300 million native speakers, making it the 5th most spoken language on the planet.

 It is a fascinating language which has a rich history and culture, as well as having given so much to western society.
-There is stacks you need to know about this Semitic language.
+There are stacks you need to know about this Semitic language.

 Arabic speakers are citizens of many different countries, the vast majority of which are Muslim.